yiraqiu/yiraqiu.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: 🔍 Ex-Finance Analyst Now Debugging Tech Ecosystems
 ---

 My name is Emily Qiu.
 I have the following qualities:

-- I am a finance expert
+- I was a finance strategist
-- I love front end web development
+- I love frontend web development

 What else do you need?